 Some dogs are naturally playful creatures.
 They may flip their food bowl to play or experiment with their surroundings.
 They’re saying, “Hey, this bowl is pretty cool!
 Let’s see what happens when I give it a good flip!”
 Who knew mealtimes could be so exciting?

 If you suspect your dog is flipping their food bowl out of playfulness, it’s important to ensure they’re not causing any damage or creating a mess.
-You don’t want to come home to a kitchen covered in kibble, right?
+You don’t want to come home to a kibble-covered kitchen, right?

 Consider giving your dog other toys and activities to play with to help channel their playful energy.
 Maybe a puzzle toy or a game of fetch will do the trick.